 In the summer of 2018, the climate crisis made itself felt in the Netherlands.
 Not only by an excess of water, but also by freshwater shortages.
 To many, this came as a surprise.
 Our entire delta has been designed to discharge water as quickly and efficiently as possible with an eye to water safety.

-In 2018, it took a great deal of effort to keep the Dutch water machine up and running: to this day, some areas have not recovered from the drought, and there is likely to be permanent damage, both to urban and to wildlife and agricultural areas.
+We live in a delta where climate change now confronts us with new problems.
+In 2018, it took a great deal of effort to keep the Dutch water machine up and running, but two more dry summers followed.
+Some areas have not recovered from the drought, and there is likely to be permanent damage, both to urban and to wildlife and agricultural areas.

 © IABR, Studio Marco Vermeulen